ParrotSec/python-apt/doc/source/library/apt_pkg.rst

     In terms of attributes, this class is a subclass of :class:`AcquireItem` and thus inherits all its attributes.

+    .. versionchanged:: 1.9.1

+        The *hash* parameter now accepts an :class:`apt_pkg.HashStringList`, the old *md5* parameter has been removed.

 .. class:: AcquireWorker